SwedbankPay/developer.swedbankpay.com/checkout/v3/Authentication/redirect.md

 title: Redirect
 estimated_read: 12
 description: |
-  Redirect is our simplest integration, where Swedbank Pay handles the purchase, so you can focus on your core activities.
-When ready to pay, the payer will be redirected to a secure Swedbank Pay hosted site, authenticate the Checkout profile and choose their payment instrument.
+  Redirect is our simplest integration.
+Swedbank Pay handles the purchase so you can focus on your core activities.
+When ready to pay, the payer will be redirected to a secure Swedbank Pay hosted site, authenticate their Checkout profile and choose payment instrument.
 After the purchase, the payer will be redirected back to your website.
 menu_order: 200
 ---

-Below, you can see a sequence diagram of a Swedbank Pay checkout integration using the Redirect solution.
+Below is a sequence diagram of the Redirect integration.

 {% include alert.html type="informative" icon="info" body="
 Note that in this diagram, Payer refers to the merchant front-end